ryanjairam/nson/README.md

 # nson
-Nson is a Java plugin that allows you to define required and optional fields in the Java objects used for deserialization with the Gson library.
+Nson is a Java plugin that allows you to define required and optional fields in the Java objects used with the Gson library.

 [Why is this needed?](#why-is-this-needed)